amp-labs/docs/v1.0/defining-integrations/read-actions.md

 Fields can be either be required or optional.
 If a field is required, then all users who install this integration will need to give your app read access to that field.
 If a field is optional, then users can choose whether they'd like your app to read that field.
 For standard fields, you will specify:

-- **fieldName: ** the name of the field from the official Salesforce documentation, converted to lower case.
+- **fieldName: ** the name of the field from the official SaaS API documentation, converted to lower case.
 For example, if you'd like to read the first name of a contact, write `firstname`.

 ```yaml
       standardObjects: